theislab/neural_organoid_atlas/README.md

 ![Abstract](https://raw.githubusercontent.com/theislab/neural_organoid_atlas/main/supplemental_files/abstract.jpg)

+> **Note**
+> :construction: We are currently collecting and uploading all notebooks used in this analysis.
+> This note wil disappear as soon as all code has been made available via this page.

 The repository is organized based on the main figures in the manuscript the analysis is linked with:
 * `Fig1_HNOCA_establishment/`: codes and Jupyter notebooks related to Fig1, about the establishment of HNOCA including data curation and integration, integration benchmarking, cell type annotation and real time-informed pseudotime analysis with moscot neural OT.
 * `Fig2_map_to_primary/`: codes and Jupyter notebooks related to Fig2, about the data projection and label transfer of HNOCA to the human developing brain cell atlas ([Braun et al. 2023](https://www.science.org/doi/10.1126/science.adf1226)), as well as compositional analysis of morphogen usage.